Home » Inca Trail » Classic Inca Trail 4 days to Machu Picchu

 Day 1: Cusco – KM 82 – Wayllabamba

-Your adventure begins with an early morning pick-up from your hotel in Cusco.
-We drive through the Sacred Valley to reach KM 82, the official starting point of the Classic Inca Trail.
-After meeting our porters and enjoying a hearty breakfast, we begin the hike along the Urubamba River.
+Your journey begins early with a private hotel pickup in Cusco.
+We travel through the scenic Sacred Valley to reach KM 82, the official starting point of the Classic Inca Trail.
+After meeting our trekking team and enjoying a hearty breakfast, the hike begins along the banks of the Urubamba River.

 Day 2: Wayllabamba – Dead Woman’s Pass – Pacaymayo

-After an energizing breakfast, we start the most challenging part of the trail: a steep ascent to the famous Dead Woman’s Pass (Warmiwañusca).
-This is the highest point of the trek at 4,215 m / 13,828 ft, and it rewards hikers with breathtaking panoramic views of the Andean landscape.
+After breakfast, we tackle the most challenging section of the trek: the climb to Dead Woman’s Pass (Warmiwañusca), the highest point of the trail at 4,215 m / 13,828 ft.
+The ascent is gradual, with frequent breaks and guidance from our experienced team.

-We then descend into the valley of Pacaymayo (3,600 m / 11,811 ft), where we set up camp for the night.
-A warm meal and peaceful atmosphere await you after this demanding but rewarding day.
+From the summit, enjoy breathtaking panoramic views of the Andes and a well-earned sense of accomplishment.
+We then descend into the valley of Pacaymayo (3,600 m / 11,811 ft) where we set up camp.
+A nourishing dinner and a peaceful night under the stars conclude this demanding but rewarding day.

 Day 3: Pacaymayo – Runkurakay – Wiñay Wayna